- Phone: 425.868.5186

 As a church community, we believe God calls us to love one another and walk with one another through all of life's seasons.
 If you are going through a difficult time and need encouragement, resources, prayer and/or the presence of a caring person, we encourage you to seek support from one of our many Care Ministries (all inquiries are confidential).

 Transition to college and the workforce is a challenging time for young adults.
 Our roles as parents change, as we offer support for their growth, development and independence.
 Join other parents as we come together to support and encourage one another, and pray for our kids.
-We meet on Sunday mornings from 10:15-11:15am in room C205.
-We are on a break for the summer and will meet again in the fall.
-For RSVP and any questions, please email .
+We meet on Monday from 7-8:30pm in room Building E. For RSVP and any questions, please email .

 At some point in our lives, we will need the encouragement, resourcefulness, and presence of a Deacon as we navigate areas of struggle, transition, or heartache.
 The gift of having a church family is that we support, pray, and care for one another.
 Whatever your need, we encourage you to contact the Deacons at SPC who are trained and dedicated to provide you with resources, prayer, and encouragement; simply email us.